psukalka/psukalka.github.io/content/tech/jenkins.md

 ----

 Now let's think about the Jenkins process that would be running somewhere.
 The nudge that something has been pushed to git branch can come anytime.
-So, this process would have to continue listen over network.
+So, this process would have to continue listening over network.
 So, this should be some server.
 I'm comfortable in Django, so maybe Django server.
 But it would consume more memory so might search for some other alternatives.

 Now if it is a server, will it have any database ?
 Otherwise how will it store the status of deployment, time taken to process the deployment, logs of deployment, ... ?
 This data should be stored somewhere. sqlite would be the most obvious option to not increase server footprint.